 Photo credit: Marine Bookings

 Ever since Crazy Rich Asians, Singapore has earned the title as the “land of the crazy rich”.
 In reality, not many of us spend our days strolling along Marina Bay in tailor-made cheongsams (traditional Chinese dresses) sipping on ridiculously priced champagne.

 But, you can always pretend to be crazy rich by renting a yacht!
 From exclusive privacy to swanky decks, yachts offer everything you need to live the high life.
 You can indulge in suntanning, some karaoke, a BBQ or watersports like snorkelling and swimming.
 It’ll be a party you’ll never forget.

 While most yachts cost S$2,000 – S$4,000 to rent, there are some affordable options below S$800.
 All you need is around 20 friends (wait do I even have 20 frie—) to split the cost and you’re good to go!

 The only speakeasy bar I know of is La Bonne Nuit, hidden under Pop’s Chock’lit Shoppe in Riverdale.
 If you haven’t guessed by now, it’s a fictional bar.
 But after some Betty Cooper-style digging, I discovered that Singapore has several unique speakeasies of her own!

 One such bar is Ah Sam Cold Drink Stall.
-Hidden in a shophouse along Clarke Quay, it creates speciality drinks inspired by local delicacies.
+Located along Haji Lane, it creates speciality drinks inspired by local delicacies.
 No kidding — there’s a cocktail called “Laksa” which features coconut cream and dried shrimp.